-- 6.8.2.1.2 The tanks and their fastenings shall be capable of absorbing, under the maximum permissible load, the forces exerted by: - in the direction of travel: twice the total mass: - at right angles to the direction of travel: the total mass; - vertically upwards: the total mass; - vertically downwards: twice the total mass.
+6.8.2.1.2 The tanks and their fastenings shall be capable of absorbing, under the maximum permissible load, the forces exerted by: Tank-containers and their fastenings shall, under the maximum permissible load be capable of absorbing the forces equal to those exerted by: in the direction of travel: twice the total mass; at right angles to the direction of travel: the total mass; vertically upwards: the total mass; vertically downwards: twice the total mass. in the direction of travel: twice the total mass; horizontally at right angles to the direction of travel: the total mass; (where the direction of travel is not clearly determined, twice the total mass in each direction); vertically upwards: the total mass; vertically downwards: twice the total mass.